-Rental revenue remained stable compared to Q1-2022 while NOI and net rental income both decreased by 3%.
-Same-asset NOI, which removes property sold in the period (Kelowna Business Centre), was down 2% compared to Q1-2022 as costs increased more than revenue on remaining assets held.
 Recoveries are amounts recovered from tenants for direct operating expenses and include a nominal administrative charge.
 We typically expect recovery revenue to correlate with changes in recoverable operating expenses.
-In the quarter, recovery revenue was up 3% and direct operating expenses were up 4%.
+In the quarter, recovery revenue was up 5% over Q2-2022 and 4% year-to-date and direct operating expenses were consistent over Q2-2022 and up 2% year-to-date.
 Our recovery ratio can vary quarter over quarter due to variability of expenditures within our portfolio, and the timing of expenses incurred.
 Prior year recovery adjustments can also impact our recovery ratio and are generally recognized in the first quarter.